mitranim/simple-pjax/readme.md

 };
 ```

-## Compatibility

-Works on IE10+.
-Has no effect in browsers that don't support
-`history.pushState`.

 ## Gotchas

 You need to watch out for code that modifies the DOM on page load.
 Most websites